 Role shortlisted for:

-Candidate name:

 Searcher name:

 Date and time of online search:

+SEARCH PARAMETERS CONCERNS RAISED

+Agreed search terms:

+The following terms, looking at the first page of results:

-Agreed search terms: 'Candidate name(s)' 'Candidate name(s)' + 'job title' 'Candidate name(s)' + 'current employer' 'Candidate name(s)' + 'previous employer' 'Candidate name(s)' + 'educational institution'
+'Candidate name(s)' 'Candidate name(s)' + 'job title' 'Candidate name(s)' + 'current employer' 'Candidate name(s)' + 'previous employer' 'Candidate name(s)' + 'educational institution'

+Agreed platforms:

-Agreed platforms: • Google
+• Google

+• LinkedIn

+Facebook Instagram

+• Twitter

-LinkedInTheir most recent employer's website
+Their most recent employer's website

+Agreed limitations:

-Agreed limitations: Search to be carried out using the agreed terms, looking at the first 3 pages of results only
+Search to be carried out using the agreed terms, looking at the first 3 pages of results only

-Findings to note: We are specifically looking for things that would make someone unsuitable to work with children and/or could bring the employer into disrepute, for example evidence of offensive or inappropriate behaviour.
+Findings to note:

+We are specifically looking for things that would make someone unsuitable to work with children

+and/or could bring the employer into disrepute, for example evidence of offensive or inappropriate behaviour.

 Do not include irrelevant personal information.